Getting to Know Your Inner Critic: How Internal Family Systems Therapy Creates Lasting Change

 Integration and Ongoing Relationship

-This integration extends beyond the therapy room.
+Your inner growth extends beyond the therapy room.
 You'll leave our work together with practical tools for working with your parts in daily life, whether you're facing a challenging situation at work, navigating relationship difficulties, or struggling with body image on a hard day.

 The Inner Critic in Eating Disorder Recovery

-Internal Family Systems therapy is particularly powerful for eating disorder recovery because it addresses the underlying protective function of both the critic and the eating disorder behaviors.
+IFS is particularly powerful for eating disorder recovery because it addresses the underlying protective function of both the critic and the eating disorder behaviors.
 Rather than simply targeting symptoms, IFS helps you understand why these patterns developed and what needs they've been trying to meet.

 For many of my clients, the eating disorder itself can be understood as a protective part.
 It's one that promised control, safety, or worthiness through food and body manipulation.
 The inner critic often works alongside this part, using shame and judgment to enforce eating disorder rules.
 Through IFS, you can develop a relationship with both of these parts, understand their fears and intentions, and ultimately help them find new roles that don't require you to suffer.